eclipse-archived/codewind-docs/docs/_documentations/remote-configuring.md

   Where `keycloakAdminUser` and `keycloakAdminPassword` are the Keycloak Administrator's user credentials, and `keycloakDevUser` and `keycloakDevUserPassword` are the credentials of the first user to use the service.

-### Configuring other Cloud deployments
+### Configuring other cloud deployments

-1. If you are deploying to a Cloud that does not have an Ingress NGINX controller, for example, OpenShift, you must provide the ingress value in the `cwctl install remote \` command during installation.
+1. If you are deploying to a cloud that does not have an Ingress NGINX controller, for example, OpenShift, you must provide the ingress value in the `cwctl install remote \` command during installation.
 You can derive the `ingress` value from the cluster URL.
 To do this, go to the OpenShift console, for example, `https://<mycluster>|<myaddress>.nip.io:7443/console`, and then derive the `ingress` value, for example, from the previous address, this would be `apps.<mycluster>.<myaddress>.nip.io`.
 OpenShift also refer to this as the `routing-suffix`.

 2. Create the remote deployment by issuing the following example `cwctl` command: